The Galilean Satellites: Production

 Originally, the band intended to record a standard one-disc album and use the ambient pieces as segues; however, the band had enough material and the approval from Translation Loss to record a second disc.
-This setup was inspired by Neurosis' album Times of Grace.
+This setup was inspired by the Neurosis album Times of Grace.

-Scott Hull of Pig Destroyer and Agoraphobic Nosebleed fame was originally hired to master the album; however, the band's dissatisfaction with his work caused him to leave the project; Weed himself did the mastering instead.
+Scott Hull of Pig Destroyer and Agoraphobic Nosebleed fame was originally hired to master the album; however, the band's dissatisfaction with his work caused him to leave the project, and guitarist Matt Weed did the mastering instead.